justinkaseman/FlightSurety/README.md

 ## Getting Started Locally

 1. Run `npm install` in the project directory
-2. Run `ganache-cli -m "apple elevator enjoy audit little market slam siren rookie slide alone great"` to start a local blockchain server.
+2. Run `ganache-cli -a 50 -m "apple elevator enjoy audit little market slam siren rookie slide alone great"` to start a local blockchain server.
 3. Open a new terminal and run `truffle migrate` to compile and deploy.

 To use the dapp: